sholtomaud/phd/Literature Review/litrev.md

 ## Work Breakdown Structure (WBS)

 In identifying the requirement for a risk governance system above the next question is how to implement such.
-Systems Engineering is a process used for developing a system with moderate to high complexity [@kossiakoff_systems_2002, @lightsey_systems_2001, @clark_system_2009, @rook_controlling_1986, @mooz_visualizing_1997, @mooz_4.4.3_2001, @estefan_survey_2007].

-This type of approach makes for a different concept of Work Breakdown Structure (WBS) as a means of organizing system development [@lightsey_systems_2001, p.85].
-Typically the WBS is used to define the total system, to display it as a product-oriented family tree composed of hardware and software.
-Until relatively recently, data planning part of the WBS was conducted under the assumption of an RDBS (relational database management system), with a desktop-server model of deployment.
-This required careful planning of data model, schemas, fields and validation requirements.
+Work Breakdown Structure (WBS) is a means of organizing system development used in Systems Engineering [@lightsey_systems_2001, p.85].
+Typically the WBS is used to define the total system, to display it as a product-oriented family tree composed of hardware, software and data model (Ibid).
+Until relatively recently, the data planning part of the WBS was conducted under the assumption of an Relational Database Management System (RDMS), with a desktop-server model of deployment.
+This model of WBS requires careful planning of overall data model, schemas, fields and validation requirements [@haugan_government_2010].

-If such a WBS procedure was undertaken by a business consultant it could typically culminate in a data dictionary as the deliverable product.
-In the case of CSG in Queensland, the deliverables were a data dictionary and database file format for transferring data to the regulator [@dnrm_storing_2015].^[These formed the backbone of the data capture element of the policy framework for establishing baselines.]
-However when considering the requirements for a risk governance system the tasks of integrating unstructured data with ARM and multiple data models of legacy vendor-systems, provides for a novel engineering concept that is more reactive by design, accommodating data unstructured by any particular legacy data model.
+If such a WBS procedure was undertaken by a business consultant^[In the professional experience of the author, standard industry practice is for WBS & Requirements Gathering to be outsourced to a business consultant] it could typically culminate in a data dictionary as the deliverable product.
+In the case of CSG in Queensland, the deliverables were a data dictionary and database file format for transferring data to the regulator, forming the backbone of the data capture element of the policy framework for risk management, mitigation and make-good. [@dnrm_storing_2015].

-Hence as Shin and Kim [@shin_utilization_2015] observe, the challenge now is how to migrate data from the legacy RDBMS systems to NoSQL systems but also adapting software applications to communicate properly with the new database model.
-In some cases this will not be possible due to the age of the legacy systems, and in this context new typically web-based technologies can meet these requirements.
-In particular, NoSQL, Bigdata systems, like MongoDB, and data-driven scripting solutions such as fastn.js (a local software solution produced in Queensland).
-These technologies have sufficient flexibility so as to be able to accommodate further requirements for monitoring technical risk.

-To accommodate the requirement for migrating from a RDBMS data mode to a NoSQL system, Shin and Kim produced a NoSQLayer to perform all data migration [@shin_utilization_2015].
-Whilst this is appropriate for a 1..1 migration (1 data model to 1 NoSQL system), the migration becomes more complex when it is an n..1 migration.
-That is there are many database models to be migrated to one NoSQL system.
-This is the case with the regulatory environment in QLD regarding CSG data.
-As a result, translation and meta-translation layers are required for model-matching and translation-matching.
-In this thesis this is explored with the benefit of recently developments in server-side javaScript (Node.js).

-In reactive engineering, changes in data requirements will automatically propagate throughout the User Interface [@czaplicki_asynchronous_2013, @wikipedia_reactive_2015, @facebook_javascript_2015].
-When the the product has emergent data and UI requirements built into the design the traditional WBS isn't necessarily a good fit for the development method.
-This thesis addresses the same problem, however it is more complex given the additional requirement for a meta-translation between data models of the legacy systems.
-The prospect of these systems is that they are both flexible, but don't require the same level of resources that were required by the legacy systems in order to produce a risk governance system that meets user requirements.
+### Industry Experience Study 1 ^[The author has had the privilege to have work with Melbourne Water during the development and implementation of the ETL system for transferring hydrological data to the Bureau of Meteorology's AWRIS system.]

+One approach to the task of implementing the type of WBS identified above is to achieve interoperable tools.
+Interoperability aims to enable distributed software from different manufacturers to share data.
+This was the approach of the Australian Bureau of Meterology's AWRIS project, which aimed to produce a single “National Enabling Framework” for a national information technology system with maximum interoperability and flexibility [@commonwealth_awris_2006].

+The resulting AWRIS system used a model driven architecture where concepts and their relations are captured before implementation typically using Unified Modelling Language (UML) or similar information modelling tools [@lemon_role_2012].
+Lemon et al noted that the AWRIS development experience showed information modelling alone could not solve the interoperability problem because interoperability between multiple data models required the ability to relate one information model to another [@lemon_role_2012, p.142].

+Lemon et al suggest that this may be achieved through interoperability contracts between parties, however if such contracts are only between two parties, which has been the case (originator and implementer), "no other party will be able to repurpose the same information until they also enter into a similar arrangement with the originator" [@lemon_role_2012].
+Hence significant weight is placed on further development of interoperability contracts for the successful coherence of the system (Ibid.).

+Assessing the effectiveness of the interoperability methodology, the Australian Auditor General's Report (AGR) into the AWRIS system found that the AWRIS WBS had produced a lack of joint responsibility between senior IT and business representatives, resulting in a solution had been over‐engineered, and re-engineered as AWRIS 2, with significant cost [@auditor_administration_2014, pp.10, 104]^[By 2013, the Bureau had expended $38.5 million engineering a solution which had not achieved required functionality].
+The AGR anticipated that a leaner development model may have resulted in a lower investment.

-### Industry experience^[The author has had the privilege to have work with one of the Queensland CSG companies where he acted as a technical database expert.
+### Industry Experience Study 2 ^[The author has had the privilege to have work with one of the Queensland CSG companies where he acted as a technical database expert.
 From those experiences the following technical observations are made.]

 As noted by [@qwc_underground_2012], CSG proponents were deemed responsible for implementing various components of the WMS, such as;